 You cannot create APNs certificates in macOS Server® version 5.7.1 and later.
 The macOS® Mojave 10.14 operating system requires version 5.7.1 or later.
 For more information, read Apple’s macOS Server 5.7.1 upgrade documentation.
 You can request that Apple includes this feature in macOS Server 5.7.1 on Apple’s feedback forum.

 You must open TCP outbound traffic for port 2195 if your firewall restricts this port.
-For more information, read our How to Configure Your Firewall for cPanel Services documentation.
+For more information, read our How to Configure Your Firewall for cPanel & WHM Services documentation.

 Receive push notifications for iOS mail

 To create the APNs key, perform the following steps: